Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 The Russian government requires visas and residence permits for businesspersons and investors.
 Work and residence permits must be renewed periodically – a cumbersome process that almost always requires local legal counsel.

 Travelers planning to attend business meetings, negotiate transactions, or make business presentations while in Russia are required to clearly state this on their visa application and apply for the proper category of visa.
 There have been several instances of U.S. citizens being detaining and/or expelled for traveling on an incorrect visa, typically for conducting business while on a tourist visa.
-In addition, registration with local authorities is required when remaining in Russia more than seven business days.
+In addition, registration with local authorities is required when remaining in Russia for more than seven business days.

 Russia’s visa system is very complicated, and visitors should consult the State Department, Bureau of Consular Affairs’ Country Travel Information for the Russian Federation for up-to-date information and links regarding Russian entry and exit requirements.
 The Russia Country Travel Information may be accessed here.

-Note: As of this writing, Russia’s borders remain closed to business travelers due to the COVID-19 pandemic; closely monitor the website of the U.S. Embassy in Moscow for updated traveler information.
+Note: As of this writing, Russia’s borders remain largely closed to business travelers due to the COVID-19 pandemic; closely monitor the website of the U.S. Embassy in Moscow for updated traveler information.

 Russia is predominately a cash economy with the Russian ruble as the only legal tender for local transactions.
 It is illegal to pay for goods and services in U.S. dollars or another foreign currency.
 Old, worn, or marked bills are often not accepted at banks and exchanges.
 In Moscow and St. Petersburg, currency exchange offices are available in most shopping areas and provide reliable service.
-Credit cards are now accepted at most modern businesses in Moscow and St. Petersburg, and at most hotels and restaurants in larger regional cities, but often only in major or chain stores.
-Travelers checks are not widely accepted in Russia.
+Credit cards are now accepted at most modern businesses in Moscow and St. Petersburg, and most hotels and restaurants in larger regional cities, but often only in major or chain stores.
+Traveler’s checks are not widely accepted in Russia.
 Travelers to regional cities or towns are advised to carry enough cash to cover foreseeable expenses.
 Major hotels and the American Express offices in Moscow and St. Petersburg may be able to suggest locations for cashing traveler’s checks or obtaining cash advances on credit cards.
 Rubles (and dollars, if needed) may be obtained from bank ATMs that are connected to the PLUS and CIRRUS systems using U.S. debit/credit cards.
 It is not recommended to use credit/debit cards for small purchases or in standalone ATMs (those not physically located at a bank).
 ATMs are common in the larger cities, although there have been some instances of theft from card numbers used in these systems.
 Western Union has many agents in Moscow and other cities in Russia, which disburse money wired from the United States.

-Mobile Technology: Mobile services are provided in the GSM, CDMA-450, AMPS and DAMPS standards.
+Mobile Technology: Mobile services are provided in the GSM, CDMA-450, AMPS, and DAMPS standards.
 GSM dominates the market, holding 80% of the market space.
-The major cellular operators include Mobile TeleSystems (MTS), Vimpelcom (Beeline) and Megafon.
+The major cellular operators include Mobile TeleSystems (MTS), Vimpelcom (Beeline), and Megafon.

-Long distance telephone calls can be placed using IP phone services, including Skype, with an internet connection.
+Long-distance telephone calls can be placed using IP phone services, including Skype, with an internet connection.
 One can also buy a mobile SIM card for intercity or international phone calls at a special rate.
 To save money on international calls and domestic calls, one can buy a phone locally for around $30 and a local SIM card for $5.

 A rudimentary knowledge of Russian is extremely helpful for those placing calls through local telephone offices.
 Moscow is seven hours ahead of Eastern Daylight Time in the summer and eight hours ahead of Eastern Standard Time in the winter.
 To reach Moscow by phone from the United States you need to access an international line by dialing “011”, then dial Russia Country Code “7,” Moscow City Code “495” (for example), followed by the phone number.
 Some new numbers use “499” for Moscow and calling cell phones in Russia often requires a different dialing string.